Nexus-Mods/NexusMods.App/docs/development-guidelines/DependencyInjection.md

 !!! info "Obtaining Multiple Instances of a Registration"

-In DI, it's possible to retrieve all implementations registered for a particular interface.
+It's possible to retrieve all implementations registered for a particular interface.

 This is useful when you have multiple classes that fulfill the same role but in different ways.